Home/Knee Pain Physiotherapy in Singapore

 Most knee problems are a common result of the ageing process.
 Other causes can also include sprained or strained knee ligaments/muscles, torn cartilage, tendonitis, and arthritis.

-• When should I see a doctor regarding my knee pain?
+• What should I not do during knee pain?

 • What can I do to reduce swelling in my knee?